SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 It is possible to use an existing PVC with its associated PV for storage, but it must be taken into account that the deployment will try to use any existing, potentially incompatible, configuration data on that volume.

-Provide this custom yaml fragment in `storage.customVolumeMount`:
+Provide this custom YAML fragment in `storage.customVolumeMount`:

 ```yaml
   customVolumeMount: |